 A symbol of masculinity and rebelliousness, sideburns have been seen on military generals, kings of rock, and Hugh Jackman’s wild wolverine.
 Recently, this statement look has re-emerged as a strong facial feature for modern men.
-With a variance of shapes, styles and lengths available, sideburns can balance out your facial features while enhancing rugged jawlines and cheekbones.
+With a variety of shapes, styles, and lengths available, sideburns can balance out your facial features while enhancing rugged jawlines and cheekbones.
 From polished and sleek to tough and edgy, there are options for everyone.
-Before you grab out those clippers and get to work, find out which style is right for you and learn how to get the perfect trim every time.
+Before you grab out those clippers and get to work, find out which style is right for you and learn how to trim sideburns the right way.

 Short sideburns are great if your 9-5 job requires a formal look.
 This style works well with a clean-shaven face or minimal facial hair.
 Generally, to keep sideburns short and sharp, ensure the cut-off line stays above the bottom of the ear.
 If you’re looking to change things up, play with the angles of the line or experiment with a short, tapered approach.

 Tapered sideburns present a modern take on the classic sideburn.
 This faded effect is created by a gradual variance in hair length, with the thickest hair closest to the temples.
 Depending on how far down your face your sideburns extend and whether you are merging into a beard, the thinnest part will line up with a chosen section of the ear.
 Maintaining this look will require regular trims to ensure stray hairs don’t transform your sleek look into a patchy mistake.
 Finally, this style can be great for men looking to disguise uneven hair growth.